 Work Zone Safety

 In work zones, speed limits may be decreased, lanes may be closed, narrowed or shifted and people may be working near the road.
-Drivers exceeding the speed limit when workers are present face doubled fines.
+Motorists should always drive the posted speed limit.
+There are often shifting conditions and unfamiliar variables in the work zone and speeding fines are doubled when workers are present.

 Below, are some tips to bear in mind while driving through construction zones.